KainTheDev/multi-purpose/DOCUMENT.md

 manageData();
 ```

-This documentation provides a comprehensive guide on how to use the functions and classes of multi-purpose package.
+This documentation provides a comprehensive guide on how to use the functions and classes in your package.
 Make sure to replace the placeholder values with your actual API keys, IDs, and data.